Resident Evil: Apocalypse: Plot

 While heading to Angela, Alice and the group are ambushed by Nemesis.
 Jill kills Wells after he turns into a zombie.
 Alice fights Nemesis but is injured, leading her to draw him away from the others.
 Jill and Morales rescue stranded civilian L.J. and later meet Carlos to find Angela, though Morales and Ginovaef are killed.
 Angela reveals that the zombie outbreak stems from the T-virus, created by her father to treat her genetic condition, and she requires an anti-virus serum to avoid becoming a zombie.
 Alice uses some of the serum to cure Carlos.
 Dr. Ashford informs Alice of an extraction point with a waiting helicopter.
-The group reaches the rendezvous but are ambushed by Umbrella forces.
+The group reaches the rendezvous but is ambushed by Umbrella forces.
 Cain kills Dr. Ashford and compels Alice, revealed to be enhanced by the T-virus, to fight Nemesis.
 Alice subdues Nemesis but stops when she discovers that Nemesis is Matt, who was mutated by Umbrella's experiments.

-Nemesis turns on Cain and attacks the Umbrella troops but is killed while protecting Alice.
+Nemesis turns on Cain and attacks the Umbrella troops, but is killed while protecting Alice.
 The remaining survivors seize the helicopter and eject Cain from it, and he is killed by zombies.
 As the survivors escape, a nuclear warhead detonates over the city, and the resulting blast wave causes the helicopter to crash.
 Alice sacrifices herself to save Angela and is impaled on a metal pole.
 T.V. footage attributes the blast to a meltdown of the city's nuclear power plant, obscuring Umbrella's involvement.

 Alice wakes up in an Umbrella research facility and escapes with help from Carlos, Jill, L.J., and Angela.
 She also displays psionic abilities after telekinetically killing a security guard.
 As they leave, Dr. Alexander Isaacs, a top-ranking Umbrella employee, reveals that Alice's escape is part of Umbrella's plan.